I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 ## Members

+`dwSize`

+Specifies the size in bytes of the DDPIXELFORMAT structure.
+The driver must initialize this member before the structure is used.

+<b>DirectX 9.0 and later versions only.</b> Specifies, on input, the version of the Microsoft DirectX runtime being used by the application.
+This member is set to DD_RUNTIME_VERSION, which is 0x00000900 for DirectX 9.0, in the <b>format</b> member of the <a href="..\d3dhal\ns-d3dhal-_dd_getformatdata.md">DD_GETFORMATDATA</a> structure for a D3DGDI2_TYPE_GETFORMAT query.

 `dwFlags`

 Indicates a set of flags that specify optional control flags.
 This member is a bitwise OR of any of the following values: